yumyum-web/DataComNotes/10 - Electronic Mail and Messaging.md

 ### Receiving an Email

-1. Recipient's MUA checks the recipient's mailbox on the message store.
+1. The recipient's MUA checks the recipient's mailbox on the message store.
 2. Recipient's MUA downloads the email using the retrieval protocol (POP3 or IMAP).

 ### Mailing Lists